-Reservations are recommended for weekday tours and information sessions, although walk-ins are accepted.
+Reservations are recommended for tours and information sessions, although walk-ins are accepted.
 To register, click on the day you would like to visit on the calendar.
-Visitors needing disability access or special accommodations should call (410) 516-8171 at least two weeks in advance, or be sure to make a note on their reservation form.
+Visitors needing disability access or special accommodations must call (410) 516-8171 at least two weeks in advance, or be sure to make a note on their reservation form.

 Open House Events

 Open House is held on campus each fall; please check back for more details.

 One of the best ways for prospective applicants to try out life at Johns Hopkins is by spending the night with a current student host as part of the overnight program.
 Eat in the dining halls, attend campus events, and get the inside scoop on the residences halls.